asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 *Finally*

-- Bears repeating: A Tile can only be placed where it matches its neighboars in Connected and Separated sides.
+- Bears repeating: A Tile can only be placed where it matches its neighbours in Connected and Separated sides.
 - Firstly, the Guest, first player, starts by placing any Tile anywhere.
 - Afterwards, a Tile can only be placed *adjacent to an enemy Tile*, with one exception.
 - A Tile can be placed where it is not adjacent to an enemy Tile *if and only if* it is extending a Group that is a whole Section.